Can't Break Me Down

-"Can't Break Me Down" is a song by English singer Billy Idol, which was released in 2014 as the lead single from his eighth studio album Kings & Queens of the Underground.
+"Can't Break Me Down" is a song by English rock musician Billy Idol, released in 2014 as the only single from his eighth studio album Kings & Queens of the Underground.
+His first charting song in almost a decade, the last being 2005's "Scream", it reached No. 15 on the Adult Alternative Songs chart.

 Background

 "Can't Break Me Down" was recorded at Greg Kurstins' home studio, Echo Studios, in Los Angeles.
 In a 2014 update for his official website, Idol said it was "a fun song to record".
 The song was released as the lead single from Kings & Queens of the Underground and was made available as an instant download with all iTunes and Amazon pre-orders of the album from 26 August 2014.

 Music video

 The song's music video was directed by Jason Trucco and produced by Niv Gat and Dana Lustig for Atlantis Pictures.
 It was shot at Santa Clarita Studios in Valencia, California and stars Idol, Izabella Miko and Ryan Heffington, with the latter also serving as the video's choreographer.
 Described as an "allegorical noir story of love gone wrong", the video is based on the finale of the 1947 American film noir The Lady from Shanghai.
 As the protagonist, Idol plays a version of Orson Welles' character from the film.
 The video premiered on YouTube on 23 October 2014.